kdeldycke/kevin-deldycke-blog/content/2009/fuse-sshfs-macosx-leopard.md

 ```

 As you can see I've added lots of options to accommodate my uses.
 You can get
-more informations about `sshfs` options through traditional help pages:
+more information about `sshfs` options through traditional help pages:

 ```shell-session
 $ sshfs --help